lmarti17/lmarti17/README.md

 - ⚡ Fun fact: ...
 -->

+👋🏻 Hello there,
-🌍 I'm Lucas, freelance interactive developer with 6+ years of experience from France 🇫🇷 and currently based in Vienna, Austria 🇦🇹.
+I'm Lucas, freelance interactive developer with 6+ years of experience.
+I'm from France 🇫🇷 and currently based in Vienna, Austria 🇦🇹.
 I have a keen interest in working with cut-edge technologies to bring to life innovative user experiences.

 Please have a look of a selection of my latest projects: